rishitmathur2424/PulseStream/README.md

-  # Responsive Live Event Streaming UI
+  # PulseStream

   This is a code bundle for Responsive Live Event Streaming UI.
-The original project is available at https://www.figma.com/design/DaY42kitxLA3FEiPJYOm4o/Responsive-Live-Event-Streaming-UI.

   ## Running the code